maratai/craftery/arts_crafts/animation.md

 # Animation Apps

+Not a comprehensive list!
+My lane is 2D raster frame-by-frame (ish).
+I mostly pencil test on an iPad, moving into TVPaint Pro.
+I don't check for support for vector art, bones rigging, or stop-motion, so if those are important to you, a different list of apps is probably more useful to you.

 ## Animation Apps: iPadOS
 - [ToonSquid](https://toonsquid.com).
 What I use for pencil tests in an iPad.
 This is iPad-only, with no plans for other platforms.
 One-time payment.